arijitmandal10/RecipeBook/README.md

 Cookbook is a web application built with React and React Router DOM that allows users to explore and search for recipes.

+## Deployment

+The app has been deployed using Netlify.
+You can access it [here](https://cookbook-arijit.netlify.app/).

 ## Table of Contents

 - [Features](#features)